Troubleshooting Push Notifications

 Using the Enhanced Notification Format

-If your provider is using the original simple notification, consider migrating to the enhanced notification format.
-That interface provides more control over the expiration of notifications and also returns more detailed error responses if a problem occurs with a particular notification.
+If your provider is using the original simple notification format, consider migrating a newer API.
+The newer APIs provide more control over the priority and expiration of notifications and also returns more detailed error responses if a problem occurs with a particular notification.

-You can read more about the enhanced notification format in the Local and Push Notification Programming Guide.
+You can read more about the HTTP/2 APNs provider API in the Local and Remote Notification Programming Guide.

 Issues with Using the Feedback Service